autechjobs/website/src/pages/blog/find-tech-job-foreigner.md

 thumb_image: images/blonde-1867768_1280.jpg
 ---

-Starting or changing career is an important decision.
+Starting or changing into a new career is an important life decision.
 Top that with starting a whole new life in another country, and you have got yourself a ticking explosion of consequences waiting to happen if you don't make the right choices.
 As a foreigner, its a bit of a challenge than to fill out a couple job applications, walk into an interviews and there you have a job.
 There are many other factors that come into play before you decide on a job possibility.
 On the australian front, here are a few things you could consider doing before you take the plunge.

 # Do some basic research:
 No matter how far along you are on your tech job search, research provides a deeper understanding of the market.
 But especially as a foreigner, it pays a great deal to know what you might be getting your foot into.
 So before you dive in, maybe explore some current tech trends in Australia.